pulpgrinder/passiflora/BUILD-macOS.md

 make sign-all
 ```

 Same as `make all`, but uses `make sign-macos`, `make sign-ios`, `make sign-android`, and `make googleplay-android` for platforms that support code signing. iOS and Android will prompt interactively for signing credentials (provisioning profile, keystore, etc.).
-Windows and Linux builds are identical to the unsigned versions since they don't have a signing step.
+Windows and Linux builds are identical to the unsigned versions since signing isn't (yet) supported on those platforms.

 Produces: